 Faculty, staff and students are required to wear photo identification badges in a visible location (above the waist) while on the campus of Cabarrus College, all affiliated sites of Cabarrus College and Atrium Health Cabarrus.
-Faculty, staff and students are required to wear photo identification badges in a visible location (above the waist) while on the campus of Cabarrus College, all affiliated sites of Cabarrus College and Atrium Health Cabarrus.
 Visitors to Cabarrus College are required to wear approved identification badges while on campus.